Can You Spot the Royal Protocol Meghan Markle Broke at the British Fashion Awards?

 And now, Harry has found the perfect partner-in-crime.
 With American-actress Meghan Markle on his arm, the British Monarchy is receiving the modern treatment it so desperately needs.
-From pantyhose to PDA, here are all the times that Prince Harry and the future Her Royal Highness Meghan Markle broke royal protocol:
+From pantyhose to PDA, we have an ongoing list tracking every time that the Duke and Duchess of Sussex stray from royal protocol:

 Meghan has an opinion about abortion

 Great to chat with Meghan Markle, Duchess Of Sussex, about Repeal and the importance of her feminist activism.
 So important to have people in her position championing women’s rights.
 Total sounder! pic.twitter.com/Vjdquo45CP

 It’s totally okay for royals to have political opinions—as long as they don’t publicly share them.
 As part of their offical royal tour of England, Meghan Markle and Prince Harry attended a fancy garden party in Dublin.
 At the event, Markle struck up conversation with a few pro-choice activists and politicians who supported Ireland’s recent abortion referendum.